-Once the application and supporting documents are complete, students applying to grades K-5 participate in on-campus evaluations.
-Students applying to grades 6-12 take the Independent School Entrance Exam (ISEE).
+Once the application and supporting documents are complete, students applying to grades K-4 participate in on-campus evaluations.
+Students applying to grades 5-12 take the Independent School Entrance Exam (ISEE).
 More information about ISEE testing can be found at www.iseetest.org.
 To have your student’s ISEE results shared with Grace Academy, please use our ISEE number: 447600.

-The final step of the admission process is a parent interview with the Admission Committee.
-The interview is a vital part of the admission process, and it is our strong desire that both parents attend The interview provides an opportunity for extended personal conversation and for parents to ask questions.
+The final step of the admission process is a parent interview with the Admissions Committee.
+The interview is a vital part of the admissions process, and it is our strong desire that both parents attend the interview, as it provides an opportunity for extended personal conversation as well as a generous time for questions.
 Prior to the interview both parents are required to read Dr. Christopher Perrin’s An Introduction to Classical Education: A Guide for Parents.
-Students applying to grades 6-12 have a student interview as well.
+Upper school students, applying to grades 6-12, have a student interview as well.